andymcg303/OsteoBaseVanillaJS/README.md

 # OsteoBaseVanillaJS
-OsteoBase CSS styled with Bootstrap 4, no JQuery
+Bootstrap 4 used for CSS styling only, no JQuery